 The Future of the Student Direct Stream

-IRCC has made its goal finding ways to improve its International Student Program by making its services “faster, easier and more accessible” (canada.ca).
-They will continue to evaluate the success of this program, and plan to expand it in 2019.
+IRCC has made its goal of finding ways to improve its International Student Program by making its services “faster, easier and more accessible” (canada.ca).
+They will continue to evaluate the success of this program and plan to expand it in 2019.
 IRCC is working to expand SDS to Africa, and are currently looking at options in Kenya and Senegal.
-An expansion to Senegal would benefit the program in particular, as the department is seeking to attract more French speaking students to Canada.
+An expansion to Senegal would benefit the program in particular, as the department is seeking to attract more French-speaking students to Canada.

 Canadian Study Permits Statistics: 2018